-Students approved for a leave of absence will retain their Noorda-COM email account, but all other access to electronic services will be suspended until such a time that the student is officially reinstated to active status.
+Students approved for a leave of absence will retain their Noorda-COM email account and have access to eNCOMpass, but all other access to electronic services will be suspended until such a time that the student is officially reinstated to active status.

-Students on a leave of absence must check-in every thirty (30) days with the Associate Dean of Student Affairs, and/or his/ her designee, during the period of leave.
+Students on a leave of absence must check-in every thirty (30) days with the Associate Dean of Student Affairs, and/or his/her designee, during the period of leave.
 Students must request reinstatement in writing to the Associate Dean of Student Affairs thirty (30) days prior to their scheduled return.